Getcovers celebrates 9th birthday

 • Feature keywords on your nonfiction book cover design that will throw some light on the topic you’re writing about.
 A great trick is to use a different font color for your keywords to grasp the reader’s attention immediately.

-• Pay attention to words cluttering when it comes to typography on your nonfiction book cover design.
+• Pay attention to word clutter when it comes to typography on your nonfiction book cover design.
 Remember: Readability comes first.

 • Keep in mind the visual hierarchy when choosing the typography.
 Experiment with font size, but don’t forget about the logic.